Download PDF Version

 - In 2013, AACN and the Robert Wood Johnson Foundation (RWJF) initiated the Doctoral Advancement in Nursing (DAN) Project to enhance the number of minority nurses completing PhD and DNP degrees.
 DAN’s expert committee developed a white paper featuring successful student recruitment and retention strategies that can be used by schools of nursing; comprehensive approaches to leadership and scholarship development for students; suggestions for model doctoral curriculum; and more.
-Though the DAN Project is no longer active, the resources created through this program, including a self-assessment for doctoral study and faculty and student tool kits to guide the process of gaining entry into doctoral programs, are still accessible online.
+Though the DAN Project is no longer active, the resources created through this program, including a self-assessment for doctoral study and faculty and student tool kits are still accessible online.

 - In 2008, the Robert Wood Johnson Foundation joined with AACN to launch the RWJF New Careers in Nursing (NCIN) Scholarship Program to help alleviate the nation’s nursing shortage by expanding the pipeline of students from minority backgrounds in accelerated nursing programs.
 Scholarships in the amount of $10,000 each were awarded to more than 3,000 nurses in entry-level baccalaureate and master’s programs through NCIN.
 Preference was given to students from groups underrepresented in nursing or from disadvantaged backgrounds.
 The NCIN program was sunset in 2017.